 Is my injury eligible for compensation?

 For your injury to be eligible for compensation, your employment needs to be a ‘significant contributing factor’.
-This means doing your job or being at work needs to be a large part of what caused your injury.
-This is in line with the requirements of the Worker’s Compensation and Rehabilitation Act 2003 and is one of the things considered when WorkCover decides your claim.
+This means that your injury must be causally connected to your employment.
+This is in line with the requirements of the Workers' Compensation and Rehabilitation Act 2003 and is one of the things considered when WorkCover decides your claim.

-Not all psychological or psychiatric injuries arising from your job are eligible for compensation though.
+Not all psychological or psychiatric injuries arising from your job are eligible for compensation.